Ar-Kaine/NeptunesModeller/README.md

 Spending priorities are setup as a ratio of e (economy), i (industry), s (science) and o (other).
 If you want to do it as cash rather than ratio, just do the maths so the total adds up to your total funds.
 This assumes you are always building in the least expensive location

-The Forecaster will print the results for what you will build, at what price and how much is remaining, for both your current terraforming level and the next one up.
+The Forecaster will print to the console results for what you will build, at what price and how much is remaining, for both your current terraforming level and the next one up.
 This assumes you bought the level, so funds for purchasing that level will be subtracted.

 ## Downloader
 The downloader handles connecting to the API and downloads the data to Excel.